Partnership for the Advancement of Cancer Research Project

 - Vaccine and Infectious Disease: Integrates computational, laboratory and clinical research method to advance the understanding of microbial pathogenesis and infectious disease processes.

-To learn more about the specific research interests FHCRC faculty, please visit our Labs & Projects page
+To learn more about the specific research interests of FHCRC faculty, please visit the website.

 In addition to completing a mentored research project, students will participate in professional development workshops designed to facilitate the preparation of competitive applications for graduate/medical school.
 Workshops include: